-- 1. Early intervention in the community

-- 2. Reducing demand at the front door

-- 3. Maintaining independence and reducing longer-term demand / needs

-- 4. Continuous system improvement

-- 5. Identifying opportunities to enhance our prevention offer
+- 1. Early intervention in the community - 2.
+Reducing increased need at the front door - 3.
+Maintaining independence and reducing longer-term needs - 4.
+Continuous system improvement - 5.
+Identifying opportunities to enhance our prevention offer

 1a.
 Early intervention in the community